32 Top Benefits Of Neem, Where To Buy It, And Side Effects

 Image: I Stock

-The regenerative properties of neem help in reducing hair fall.
-Massaging your scalp with neem oil can increase the blood circulation in the scalp and help in enhancing the rate of hair growth.
+The regenerative properties of neem oil for hair can help reduce hair loss.
+Massaging your scalp with neem oil can help increase blood circulation in the scalp and boost hair health.

 You can also mix neem oil with any of your favorite carrier oils (like olive, coconut, jojoba, etc.) as well.